-The municipality must complete an annual report for each TID describing the expenditures and revenues.
+The municipality must complete an annual report (Form PE-300) for each TID describing the expenditures and revenues.
 By July 1 each year, the municipality must e-file this report using MyDORGov.
-See the DOR website for annual reports.
 DOR posts the reports the day after submission.
+See the DOR website to review the submitted annual reports.